WEG-Technology/find-by-data-test-id/README.md

-# Find By Data Test ID
+# Find Element By Data Test ID

 This project provides a custom annotation `@FindByDataTestId` to locate elements by their `data-testid` attribute using Selenium.